arka1002/My-Worker-Bot/README.md

 - Run `npm install`.
 - Run `wrangler secret put SLACK_WEBHOOK_URL` & paste the webhook url generated in slack.
 - Run `wrangler publish index.js`

+  Voila!
+Now you can get all the alerts regarding any issues.